Ashtanga (vinyasa) yoga: Breath

 Although ashtanga yoga keeps a general principle of steady and even inhalations and exhalations, the particulars of pranayama during the asana practice are debated.

 In his book Yoga Mala, Pattabhi Jois recommends remaining in each posture for five to eight breaths, or else staying in each posture for as long as possible.
 Breathing instructions given are to do rechaka and puraka (to exhale and inhale) as much as possible.
 "It is sufficient, however, to breathe in and out five to eight times in each posture."
 In an interview regarding the length of the breath, Pattabhi Jois instructs practitioners to inhale for ten to fifteen seconds, and to exhale for ten to fifteen seconds.
 He goes on to clarify: "[if] your breath strength is possibly ten-second inhalations and exhalations, you do ten; fifteen seconds possible, you do fifteen.
 One hundred possible, you perform one hundred.
 Five is possible, you do five".
 His son Manju Jois also recommends taking more breaths in difficult postures.

-Various influential figures have discussed the specific process of breathing in ashtanga yoga.
+Various influential figures have discussed the specific process of breathing in ashtanga vinyasa yoga.
 Pattabhi Jois recommended breathing fully and deeply with the mouth closed, although he did not specifically term this as ujjayi breathing.
 However, Manju Jois does, referring to a breathing style called dirgha rechaka puraka, meaning long, deep, slow exhalations and inhalations.
 "It should be dirgha... long, and like music.
 The sound is very important.
 You have to do the ujjayi pranayama".
 In late 2011, Sharath Jois stated that ujjayi breathing as such was not to be performed in the asana practice, but that asanas should be accompanied merely by deep breathing with sound.
 He reiterated this notion in a conference in 2013, stating: "You do normal breath, inhalation and exhalation with sound.
 Ujjayi breath is a type of pranayama.
 This is just normal breath with free flow".

 As far as other types of pranayama are concerned, the consensus is that they should be practised after the asanas have been mastered.
 Pattabhi Jois originally taught pranayama to those practicing the second series and later changed his mind, teaching pranayama after the third series.

 Sharath Jois later produced a series of videos teaching alternate nostril breathing to beginners.
 This pranayama practice was never taught to beginners by his grandfather and it is one of the many changes Sharath has made to the ashtanga yoga method of instruction.